SFM61319/DyePy_OLD/README.md

 ```powershell
 python.exe -m pip install dyepy
 ```
-The entire code in written in pure python, without any packages.
+The entire code in written in pure python, without any packages, so you don't require any internal/external packages to run/use this module.
 It is recommended to use the [latest stable version of python](https://www.python.org/ftp/python/3.8.3/python-3.8.3.exe "Click to download") (Python 3.8.3, as of 16/06/2020).

 ## Usage (example)